projectcaluma/caluma/README.md

 Following pre-defined classes are available:
 * `caluma.user.permissions.IsAuthenticated`: only allow authenticated users
 * `caluma.core.permissions.AllowAny`: allow any users to perform any mutation.
+* `caluma.user.permissions.CreatedByGroup`: Only allow mutating data that belongs to same group as current user

 In case this default classes do not cover your use case, it is also possible to create your custom permission class defining per mutation and mutation object what is allowed.